Back to blog

-Both Gavin and Lang indicate that SharePoint’s feature set around document management is lacking.
+However, both Gavin and Lang indicate that SharePoint’s feature set around document management, specifically, is lacking.
 Gavin notes, “We had problems with documents that were checked out by users in the system.
 If not checked back in, there was no good way to identify those missing items.
 Additionally, we felt the ability to search and sort documents by different fields or parameters was limited and difficult.”

 Lang’s take is more direct: “I wouldn't recommend [SharePoint] as a content management system unless you want something very basic—perhaps as a simple intranet where that use case would make sense.
 The features just aren’t there to support it.”

-Are you planning on using SharePoint as an ongoing solution or for a specific project?
+Are you planning on using the SharePoint document management system as an ongoing solution or for a specific project?
 In either case, you’ll have to train users.
 This may present a sizeable and costly challenge if you want to use SharePoint for a short-term engagement.

 Lang recommends that, before implementing SharePoint as a document management system, you should ”determine the scope of the project or projects you need it for, then put the proper training in place.
 This includes educating users, developing best practices and governance processes, and ensuring that they are all constantly updated.”

-While this may be an acceptable burden as part of daily operations, a project would likely have to be sizeable or lengthy to warrant employing SharePoint.
+Whatever your chosen path with training, it may be an acceptable burden as part of daily operations, but a project would likely have to be sizeable or lengthy to warrant employing SharePoint.